GeorgianaUrsea/Final-Project/README.md

 <h2>Functional specifications:</h2>

-The below stories were created in Jira and describes the functional specifications of the module, for which the final project is performed upon.
+-The below STORIES were created in Jira and describes the functional specifications of the module, for which the final project is performed upon.

 ![Stories](https://github.com/GeorgianaUrsea/Manual_Testing_epantofi_Jira/assets/92721437/e7036dc2-d578-47c5-bfb4-69c896a43579)